Figure Skating — ICE DANCE

 After countless unforgettable moments with Scott, the pair decided to take some personal time to seek new challenges off the ice for the first time since they began their ice dancing careers together.

-Tessa and Scott believe that they still has the competitive fire and artistic depth to make a return to their third Olympics in Pyeongchang 2018 which they announced live on CBC's Road to the Olympics.
+During their break, Tessa and Scott believed that they still had the competitive fire and artistic depth to make a return to their third Olympics which they announced live on CBC's Road to the Olympics.